jennybc/happy-git-with-r/03_workshops.Rmd

 # Workshops

-These materials can be used for independent study, but I also use them to support
+These materials can be used for independent study, but they have also been used to support:

   * in-person workshops (see below)
   * [STAT 545](http://stat545.com) at UBC